After not so exciting winter collections, I was really glad to see interesting limited editions for spring.

 I’ll definitively be buying more shades from this collection.
 If nothing else then I’m getting Maestra’s Ahoy!. :D

 Maestra prepared swatches and comparisons for Ahoy! and Starboard so please read on.

 Starboard is a grass green shade with creme finish.
-It’s perfect shade of green.
-Not too yellow toned and not too blue toned.
+It’s the perfect shade of green.
+Not too yellow toned and not too blue-toned.
 There are two coats in the photo below.

 I couldn’t find a dupe for Starboard in my collection of nail polishes.
 Ciate’s Stilletto is the closest I have.